wordofwarning/wordofwarning.org/current/2025/malandrajacks/index.md

 Content Warnings: will be listed [here](/warnings) in late September.

-Features: a contemporary theatre/performance work with varied content including spoken English; occurs in Theatre 2 on the first, a studio space with raked seating.
+Features: a contemporary theatre/performance work with varied content including spoken English and projected video; occurs in Theatre 2 on the first, a studio space with raked seating.

-Queries: please contact <a href="https://homemcr.org/access-information-1mrc" target="_blank">HOME</a> on 0161 200 1500 or <mailto:aaccess@homemcr.org>
+Queries: please contact <a href="https://homemcr.org/access-information-1mrc" target="_blank">HOME</a> on 0161 200 1500 or <mailto:access@homemcr.org>

 #### Artists
 London-based artist Hetain Patel has shown films, paintings, sculptures, photographs, and performance work in galleries and theatres.
 Hetain’s work explores identity and freedom — blending choreography, text, and popular culture.